oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 ##### `dns1123Fields`

-When the operator processes variable references in the domain resource, such as `$(SERVER_NAME)`, it would also try to convert them into DNS-1123 legal values if the variables are referenced in fields that requires their values to be conforming to DNS-1123.
+When the operator processes variable references in the domain resource, such as `$(SERVER_NAME)`, it would convert them into DNS-1123 legal values if the variables are referenced in fields that requires their values to be conforming to DNS-1123.
 A default list of such field names can be found inside the class `Legalnames` in the `oracle.kubernetes.operator.helpers package`.
-For example, if a value `"$(SERVER_NAME)-volume` is specified in a field named `volumeName` in domain resource which is in the default list, and if the name of the server is `managed_server1`, the operator would replace it with the value `managed-server1-volume` since the server name contains a underscore which isnot legal in DNS-1123.
+For example, a value `"$(SERVER_NAME)-volume` is specified in a field in a domain resource, where the name of the server is `managed_server1`, and the value is found in a field in the list of DNS-1123 field names.
+Upon variable substitution the operator would replace it with the value `managed-server1-volume` with the underscore, which is not legal in DNS-1123, replaced with a hyphen.

 A comma separated list of field names can be supplied in `dns1123Fields` to customize the list of field names that , or it can be left commented out to use the default list of field names.